BLOCKvIO/ios-sdk/README.md

 }
 ```

-## Example App
+## Sample App

 The example app lets you try out the BLOCKv SDK.
 It's a great place to start if you're getting up to speed on the platform.
-It offeres the following features:
+It offers the following features:

-#### Core Module

 - [x] Authentication (registration & login)
 - [x] Profile management